Cablex90/shotgun-shell-calculator/README.md

 this is a simple calculator for the different grain sizes in different countries and also with diefferent materials

-i also added an energie calculator for the whole load and also for each pellet and how much pellets there are in a load
+i also added an energie calculator for the whole load and also for each pellet and how much pellets there are in a load added also an pattern generator for each choke, distance and material with realistic skaling pictures of a few animals

 have fun with it, if you got any issues report them in the issues section, if anybody got sugestions for a new project let me know ;)